Type your search terms and pause for instant results.

 You’ll need to employ the services of a local

-lawyer to incorporate a company and apply for permits and licences, as this is nearly impossible to navigate by oneself.
+lawyer to incorporate a company and apply for permits and licenses, as this is nearly impossible to navigate by oneself.

-You’ll need to have a right-to-work in the islands (if you will be running your business yourself) and acquire a business licence.
-Many popular categories of businesses are restricted and must be majority-owned by a Turks and Caicos Islander (previously titled Belonger).
+You’ll need to have a right-to-work in the islands (if you will be running your business yourself) and acquire a business license.
+Many popular categories of businesses are restricted and must be majority-owned by a Turks and Caicos Islander (a status different from citizenship, and previously titled Belonger status).

 The spectacular Grace Bay Beach, Turks and Caicos.